jozic/Casper/README.md

  - twitter typeahead search by post titles
  - Open Sans is used everywhere, no Merriweather (default Times New Roman in ios browsers is a deal breaker for serif fonts :( )
  - copyright line in the footer has hardcoded inception year
+ - tags page which lists all tags ad number of posts (ugly, but works)

 ## Build zip

 `zip -r ChocolateCasper.zip ChocolateCasper -x *.git*`